bartosz-makowski/Waffle-way/README.md

 * <a href="https://fonts.google.com/">Google Fonts</a>
 * <a href="https://balsamiq.com/">Balsamiq</a>

+### Testing :magnet:

+#### Plan:
+During planning of this projcet it was certain I had to have a thorough testing plan in place.
+Thanks to organising the concept in the wireframes I was able to selcet which feature to work on.
+This allowed me to thoroughly test the implementation of each feature before moving on to the next task.
+The utilisation of developer tools in Google Chrome allowed me to test each feature and its behaviour on a different screen sizes.
+During the development proces this project was tested on various browsers and devices such as Chrome - desktop and mobile, Microsoft Edge - desktop, Mozilla Firefox - desktop, Safari - IPad Pro 9.7 and IPhone XS & 8, Brave - mobile app Samsung S8,

 ### Deployment: :surfer:

 Waffle Way was developed on GitPod, using git and GitHub to host the repository.